AliEsenli/HappyWriter-Shop/README.md

 # HappyWriter-Shop
-Session based shopping website project for module 151
+This is one of my school projects which is a basic session based shopping Website for module 151.